 One of the first things they did was check whether the pressuriser relief valve was open or closed.
 When they saw that the indicator lamp was dark they assumed that the valve was closed.
 But the pressure in the reactor coolant system kept on dropping.
 Coolant injection pumps were automatically started to add coolant to the reactor, which caused the coolant level in the pressuriser to rise.
 The operators had been taught to never allow the pressuriser to become full of coolant because it could then no longer control the pressure in the reactor, so they switched off the pumps and the pressure in the reactor continued to fall.

 Because they being fed incorrect information the operators became confused and bogged down in a "mind set".
 They assumed that they knew what was happening and were not able to stand back and reappraise the situation when their actions only made things worse.
 They failed to work out that the coolant leak was from the pressuriser itself, and so they couldn't stop the leak.

 The leak continued for several hours until a relief shift arrived and realised what was happening.
 A temperature gauge on the pressuriser relief valve tail pipe, a pipe that carried discharged coolant to a tank, was showing a high temperature.
 This indicated that hot coolant was flowing down the pipe even though the relief valve was supposedly shut.
 The relief team closed a second valve in the pipe and the loss of coolant was stopped.
 But by then the reactor's core had been severely overheated and part melted; radioactive material was leaking from damaged fuel rods.

 The accident at Chernobyl in the Ukraine was another event that could have been prevented by proper design taking account of human factors.
 The designers knew that the reactor would become unstable if it was operated in a particular way and provided information systems in the control room to warn the operators of this.
-However, bad design of the safety systems and lack of proper operator training resulted in disaster.
+However, bad design of the safety systems and poor operator training resulted in disaster.